decentralized-identity/didcomm.org/site/content/protocols/signing/1.0/readme.md

 - **Canonicalizer**: Module that converts an input to canonical bytes and provides a digest method
 - **Signature Suite**: Module that produces/verifies signatures for a class of payloads/keys
 - **Aggregator**: Module that combines partial signatures and/or executes on-chain submissions to produce a final artifact
+- **Envelope**: Module that seals secrets using KEM+KDF+AEAD (e.g., HPKE) with cryptographic binding to authorization tokens
 - **Policy**: Module that enforces business/authorization constraints
 - **Session**: A scoped interaction for signing a specific object (or set of objects)
 - **WYSIWYS**: "What You See Is What You Sign" - the principle that signers must view content derived from the same canonical bytes they are signing
+- **Authorization Token**: Server-signed ticket with replay protection (monotonic counter), device binding, and expiration
+- **Device Binding**: Cryptographic binding of tokens/envelopes to a specific device key or DID

 Normative keywords (MUST, SHOULD, MAY) are to be interpreted as in RFC 2119.